Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 {% endhint %}

 {% hint style="warning" %}
-If developing an Android application, the Campaign Standard Extension's FullscreenMessageActivity must be added to your AndroidManifest.xml file to properly display fullscreen in-app messages.
-Add this line to the AndroidManifest.xml file:
+If you are developing an Android application, to correctly display fullscreen in-app messages, add the Campaign Standard extension's FullscreenMessageActivity to your AndroidManifest.xml file:
 ```xml
 <activity android:name="com.adobe.marketing.mobile.FullscreenMessageActivity" />
 ```